 5. Mood Swings.
 Puberty brings a few unpleasant changes — and mood swings are one of them!
 Help your girl understand that their emotions are changing too, and give them a few resources on calming down and managing their feelings!

-It can be concerning to moms if their daughter starts their period early or frustrating for girls who feel like they are the last of their friends to get their period.
-But remind yourself and your girl that every body develops at a different pace, and that is okay!
+It can be concerning to you as a mom if your girl starts her period early or if she's the last of her friends.
+But remind yourself (and your daughter) that every body develops at a different pace, and that is okay!